 In my experience, the Court of Appeal has denied leave only in the most unusual circumstances – probably where the appeal was wholly unsustainable.

 This is redolent of the O.18 r.19 RC 2012 test we see every day in the ‘striking out test’.
 I think that should be the test.

 The words, ‘unmeritorious’ or ‘non-frivolous’, should be, with respect, jettisoned, in favour of the well-worn phrase, ‘obviously unsustainable’.
 It is far better.

-And if one weights the dicta of Harminder JCA who spoke for the Court of Appeal’s in Country Garden Danga Bay, the court seems to point toward the O.18. r.19 test.
+And if one weight the dicta of Harminder JCA who spoke for the Court of Appeal’s in Country Garden Danga Bay, the Court seems to point toward the O.18. r.19 RC 2012 test.